“Men are disturbed not by things, but by the view which they take of them.”– Epictetus

 They make logical errors in their thinking.
 Errors such as selective abstraction i.e. focusing only on a few aspects of their experiences and arbitrary inference i.e. using irrelevant evidence to draw conclusions.

 The end goal of these cognitive distortions is to maintain an identity formed in the past, even if it means perceiving reality incorrectly.

 3. Exposure therapy

-Exposure therapy is based on learning, and despite logically following from CBT premises, existed long before CBT.
-It has proven effective in helping people overcome and cope with social anxiety, phobias, fears and PTSD.
+Exposure therapy is based on learning.
+Despite logically following from CBT, it existed long before CBT.
+It has proven effective in helping people overcome and cope with social anxiety, phobias, fears, and PTSD.

 Raj fears dogs because they chased by him when he was a kid.
 He can’t get close to them, let alone touch or hold them.
 So, for Raj:

 Thought: Dogs are dangerous.

 Action: Avoiding dogs.

 Raj avoids dogs because avoidance helps him maintain his belief that dogs are dangerous.
 His mind is trying to stick to the previous information.